INT Chain (INT) Price Down 5.4% This Week

-INT Chain (CURRENCY:INT) traded up 4.1% against the dollar during the 24-hour period ending at 10:00 AM ET on September 10th.
-One INT Chain coin can currently be bought for $0.0240 or 0.00000211 BTC on cryptocurrency exchanges.
-During the last seven days, INT Chain has traded down 5.4% against the dollar.
-INT Chain has a market capitalization of $10.81 million and approximately $889,058.00 worth of INT Chain was traded on exchanges in the last day.
+INT Chain (CURRENCY:INT) traded up 4.1% against the dollar during the 1-day period ending at 7:00 AM Eastern on September 11th.
+One INT Chain coin can currently be purchased for approximately $0.0240 or 0.00000211 BTC on major cryptocurrency exchanges.
+INT Chain has a total market capitalization of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last day.
+During the last week, INT Chain has traded down 5.4% against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.